 This should tell you something since all three of these diseases mentioned are rampant in pets today!

 They then selected a group of animals that were to be raised on a raw food diet.
 These animals aged slower and were free of the the symptoms of degenerative diseases.

-At this point, I definitely would NOT rule out feeding raw to an older dog or even a sick dog.
-However, for dogs with a serious illness such as cancer, I think that I would either cook the food gently (which is something that I have always recommended to my readers) at a lower temperature, or switch over to a partially raw diet slowly by adding a little complete raw to some lightly cooked food.
+At this point, I definitely would NOT rule out feeding raw to an older dog.
+(Read the comments from others below).
+However, for dogs with a serious illness such as cancer, I think that I would lightly cook the meat (which is something that I have always recommended to my readers) at a lower temperature, or switch over to a partially raw diet slowly by adding a little complete raw to some lightly cooked food.

 There’s nothing wrong with doing both.
 Maybe you’re uncomfortable with a complete raw diet; that’s okay.
 You can do one or the other, or both.

-*IMPORTANT NOTE: If feeding beef, make sure that it is frozen for several days before feeding due to the Neospora intestinal parasite often found in cattle.
+*READ THIS IMPORTANT NOTE ABOUT RAW BEEF: If feeding beef, make sure that it is frozen for several days before feeding due to the Neospora intestinal parasite often found in cattle.
 So, don’t just purchase beef from the grocery store and feed.
 Freeze it first for several days before feeding it to your dog.
 Learn more about Neospora here.